 - Scrambled eggs with ham

-Don't forget to let me know what your favorite staples are in the comments!
+Don't forget to let us know what your favorite staples are in the comments!

-For a more comprehensive list of what to stock in your pantry, check out my pantry staples post on my shelf cooking site!
+For a more comprehensive list of what to stock in your pantry, check out our pantry staples post on our shelf cooking site!

-- If you don't already, learn how to meal plan with the food that you already have!
+- If you don't already, learn how to meal plan with the food you already have!

-- Want to learn the ins and outs of how I shop at the grocery store on a budget?
-Get some great tips and learn how I stock up!
+- Want to learn the ins and outs of how we shop at the grocery store on a budget?
+Get some great tips and learn how to stock up!